dummy-ilh/MINE/ML/Google_glossary.md

 The original paper on this metric is BLEURT: Learning Robust Metrics for Text Generation.

+Boolean Questions (BoolQ)
+#Metric

+A dataset for evaluating an LLM's proficiency in answering yes-or-no questions.
+Each of the challenges in the dataset has three components:

+    A query
+    A passage implying the answer to the query.
+    The correct answer, which is either yes or no.

+For example:

+    Query: Are there any nuclear power plants in Michigan?
+    Passage: ...three nuclear power plants supply Michigan with about 30% of its electricity.
+    Correct answer: Yes

+Researchers gathered the questions from anonymized, aggregated Google Search queries and then used Wikipedia pages to ground the information.

+For more information, see BoolQ: Exploring the Surprising Difficulty of Natural Yes/No Questions.

+BoolQ is a component of the SuperGLUE ensemble.

+BoolQ
+#Metric

+Abbreviation for Boolean Questions.

 boosting

 A machine learning technique that iteratively combines a set of simple and not very accurate classification models (referred to as "weak classifiers") into a classification model with high accuracy (a "strong classifier") by upweighting the examples that the model is currently misclassifying.